python/cpython/Doc/library/typing.rst

 --------------

-This module supports type hints as specified by :pep:`484`.
+This module supports type hints as specified by :pep:`484` and :pep:`526`.
 The most fundamental support consists of the type :class:`Any`, :class:`Union`, :class:`Tuple`, :class:`Callable`, :class:`TypeVar`, and :class:`Generic`.
 For full specification please see :pep:`484`.
 For